Toronto Urban Retail

 Market News

-The number of direct ground-floor availabilities totals 167, or 12.79% of the corridors
+The number of direct ground floor availabilities totaled 126, or 9.65% of the storefronts in the corridors tracked by JLL

 Toronto Market Overview